 of separated schemes of finite type over $S$ satisfying the following conditions:

-\begin{itemize} \item[(\ref{ssss}.1.3)] The schemes $Y$ and $Y'$ are proper over $S$ and $Y$ is the disjoint union of irreducible components.
-The schemes $V\subset Y$ and $V'\subset Y'$ are dense open subschemes.
+\begin{itemize} \item[(\ref{ssss}.1.4)] The schemes $Y,Y'$ and $X'$ are proper over $S$ and $Y$ is the disjoint union of irreducible components.
+The scheme $V$ is the complement in $Y$ of a finite family ${\cal E} =(E_j)_{j\in J}$ of Cartier divisors and $U'$ is the complement of a Cartier divisor $B'$ of $X'$.
 The morphism $\bar f\colon Y'\to Y$ is proper weakly semi-stable of relative dimension $d$ such that $Y'_V=Y'\times_YV\to V$ is smooth.
-The subscheme $D$ is a divisor of $Y'$ flat over $Y$ with simple normal crossings relative to $Y$ and $V'=Y'_V\setminus D_V$. \end{itemize}
+The subscheme $D$ is a divisor of $Y'$ over $Y$ with simple normal crossings relatively to $Y$ and $V'=Y'_V\setminus D_V$. \end{itemize}